devpunks/snuggsi/README.md

 Just simply place the following `<script>` within your webpage.

-snuggsiツ works in production or on a plain 'ol HTML file!
+snuggsiツ works in production or in a plain 'ol HTML file!

 ```html
 <!-- http(s): protocol required locally -->